 About the project

 The new facility will provide storage and maintenance space for Transit’s new fleet of CNG buses as well as diesel buses that are currently stored outside the City’s other bus garages.
-A suitable location has been identified for a new facility in the Stoney industrial area in north-central Calgary.
-The new facility will be capable of housing a minimum of 424 buses, 36 maintenance bays, two steam bays, and on-site compressed natural gas fuelling infrastructure.
+It will be capable of housing a minimum of 424 buses, 36 maintenance bays, two steam bays, and on-site compressed natural gas fuelling infrastructure.
 The facility will also support diesel bus operations, recognizing the transition period needed to introduce CNG buses into Transit’s fleet.

 City staff will continue to service and maintain the buses.